 We and the directors and executive officers of our managing general partner have entered into lock-up agreements with the underwriters.
-Under these agreements, subject to certain exceptions, we and each of these persons may not, without the prior written approval of the representatives, offer, sell, contract to sell or otherwise dispose of or hedge our common units or securities convertible into or exchangeable for our common units, enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the common units, file or cause to be filed a registration statement with respect to the registration of any common units or securities convertible, exercisable or exchangeable into common units or any of our other securities or publicly disclose the intention to do any of the foregoing.
-These restrictions will be in effect for a period of 60 days after the date of this prospectus supplement.
+Under these agreements, subject to certain exceptions, we and each of these persons may not, without the prior written approval of UBS Securities LLC, offer, sell, contract to sell or otherwise dispose of or hedge our common units or securities convertible into or exchangeable for our common units, enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the common units, file or cause to be filed a registration statement with respect to the registration of any common units or securities convertible, exercisable or exchangeable into common units or any of our other securities or publicly disclose the intention to do any of the foregoing.
+These restrictions will be in effect for a period of 45 days after the date of this prospectus supplement.
 The restrictions described in this paragraph do not apply to issuances of common units pursuant to any existing employee benefit plans or issuances of common units directly to a seller of a business as part of the purchase price or a private placement, in each case in connection with acquisitions and capital improvements that our managing general partner determines will increase cash flow from operations on a per unit basis after giving effect to such issuance.
-The representatives, in their sole discretion, may release any of the common units subject to these lock-up agreements at any time without notice.
+Furthermore, our executive officers and directors are permitted to sell up to 50,000 common units in the aggregate during this period for tax planning purposes.
+At any time and without public notice, UBS Securities LLC may, in its discretion, release all or some of the securities from these lock-up agreements.